plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 Our growth comes organically from word of mouth.
 We've never paid to advertise for Plausible.

+It's time to reflect a bit on how we got to where we are now.
 This post is a recap of how we built a $1M ARR open source SaaS.

 1. Ordered list
 {:toc}